IftekharMohammad/logalyzer-backend/README.md

 * Akka Http CORS [0.4.0]
 * Akka Http [2.5.20]

+# Servers
+* Logalyzer: This is the main server.
+It is done with High Level API
+* LogalyzerLow: This is a server implementation done wilt Low Level API.
+This implementation is synchronous
+* LogalyzerLowAsync: This is a server implementation done wilt Low Level API.
+This implementation is Asynchronous

 # Log File Used For Testing
 Added in reps as messages.log.text